-2 2015 5 2 2016 6 2 2017 Crime Classification 12 On Campus Student Residence 13 Non-Campus Public Property Unfounded 14 15 On Campus Student Residence 13 Non-Campus Public Property Unfounded 16 On Campus Student Residence 13 Non-Campus Public Property Unfounded 17 Larceny 174 16 2 1 21 127 16 1 1 15 142 17 1 1 14 Simple Assault 42 10 3 1 0 16 3 1 0 2 20 4 0 1 1 Intimidation 36 7 1 0 0 26 5 0 0 1 12 5 0 1 0 Vandalism 43 6 0 0 3 59 10 1 0 4 50 13 0 0 3
+4 2016 - 2 2017 , 2 2018 Crime Classification 10 On Campus Student Residence 11 Non-Campus Public Property Unfounded 12 13 On Campus Student Residence11 Non-Campus Public Property Unfounded 14 On Campus Student Residence 11 Non-Campus Public Property Unfounded 15 Larceny 127 16 1 1 15 142 17 1 1 14 105 5 2 0 23 Simple Assault 16 3 1 0 2 20 4 0 1 1 13 1 1 0 0 Intimidation 26 5 0 0 1 12 5 0 1 0 24 4 0 0 0 Vandalism 59 10 1 0 4 50 13 0 0 3 35 3 0 0 3

-12 These crimes are required to be reported by the Clery Act when motivated by a hate or bias of the offender.
+10 These crimes are required to be reported by the Clery Act when motivated by a hate or bias of the offender.
 In an effort to better inform the community, MTSU voluntarily discloses incidents of these crimes whether they have been motivated by hate/bias or not.

-13 Statistics under Student Residence are also counted under the On Campus geographic category.
+11 Statistics under Student Residence are also counted under the On Campus geographic category.
 The law requires institutions to break out the number of On Campus crimes that occur in student residential facilities.

-14 Institutions are required to publish the number of "Unfounded" crimes beginning with calendar year 2015 crime statistics.
+12 Institutions are required to publish the number of "Unfounded" crimes beginning with calendar year 2015 crime statistics.
 MTSU has elected to voluntarily report that information for 2014 crime statistics in advance of the requirement taking affect.

-15 The following is a breakdown of the 2015 reported crimes that were investigated by University Police and found to be false or baseless: (21) Larceny reports were instances of lost property that was later found, a false police report, or a misunderstanding between two persons; and (3) Vandalism reports were found to be unintentional damage.
+13 The following is a breakdown of the 2016 reported crimes that were investigated by University Police and found to be false or baseless: (15) Larceny reports were instances of lost property that was later found, a false police report, or a misunderstanding between two persons; (2) Simple Assault were individuals "horsing around" and reported by an outsider who believed they were fights; (1) Intimidation report was made by an individual believed to be suffering from a psychotic break; and (4) Vandalism reports were found to be unintentional damage.

-16 The following is a breakdown of the 2016 reported crimes that were investigated by University Police and found to be false or baseless: (15) Larceny reports were instances of lost property that was later found, a misunderstanding between two persons or the filing of a false police report; (2) Simple Assault reports were individuals "horsing around" and reported by an outsider who believed they were fighting; (1) Intimidation report was made by an individual believed to be suffering from a psychotic break; and (4) Vandalism reports were the result of unintentional damage.
+14 The following is a breakdown of the 2017 reported crimes that were investigated by University Police and found to be false or baseless: (14) Larceny reports were instances of lost property that was later found or a misunderstanding between two persons; (1) Simple Assault report was the filing of a false police report; and (3) Vandalism reports were the result of unintentional damage.

-The following is a breakdown of the 2017 reported crimes that were investigated by University Police and found to be false or baseless: (14) Larceny reports were instances of lost property that was later found or a misunderstanding between two persons; (1) Simple Assault report was the filling of a false police report; (3) Vandalism reports were the result of unintentional damage.
+15 The following is a breakdown of the 2018 reported crimes that were investigated by University Police and found to be false or baseless: (23) Larceny reports were instances of lost property that was later found or a misunderstanding between two persons and (3) Vandalism reports were the result of unintentional damage.